 Penelope Houston, in her article on Sturges (Sight and Sound, Summer 1965), picks it up from there:

 “After 1944, certainly, nothing was quite the same.
 A partnership with Howard Hughes produced Mad Wednesday, with Harold Lloyd.
 He directed Unfaithfully Yours, a comedy which was nearly brilliant, but not quite Sturges; then the less exhilarating The Beautiful Blonde From Bashful Bend.
 There was a long silence, and then in 1955 came The Diaries of Major Thompson, with Jack Buchanan as an Englishman in Paris.
-It was Sturges’ last film, and it was sadly, defiantly, unfunny, as though somewhere along the line the mainstpring of that perfect comedy timing had snapped.”
+It was Sturges’ last film, and it was sadly, defiantly, unfunny, as though somewhere along the line the mainspring of that perfect comedy timing had snapped.”

 Sturges died in New York City, August 6, 1959, three weeks before his 62nd birthday.

-Notes by George G. Patterson and Doug Davidson
+Note by Doug Davidson